 When asked the question: “What 2 teams have the most championships in the history of organized affiliated baseball?”
 The first answer is easy for the avid fan: The New York Yankees, but few would guess the Crackers fall in right behind the Bronx Bombers.
 In their 64 years of play at various levels, the Crackers brought home 17 league championships, which indeed is good enough for second most in the history of affiliated baseball.
 The Crackers over the years competed in each of the three minor league levels (Single A, Double A, and Triple A) as an affiliate of the Boston/Milwaukee Braves, Los Angeles Dodgers, St. Louis Cardinals, and Minnesota Twins.
 The name “Crackers” were thought to have been formed from the old Atlanta minor league team, the Firecrackers.
 Although the name has been criticized over the years, the original Crackers were named because of the meaning of the word “Cracker” in the early 1900’s meaning, “Someone quick and efficient at any task.”

-PHOTO COURTESY SPECIAL COLLECTIONS DEPT, PULLEN LIBRARY, GEORGIA STATE UNIVERSITY
+ALL PHOTOS ON THIS PAGE COURTESY SPECIAL COLLECTIONS DEPT, PULLEN LIBRARY, GEORGIA STATE UNIVERSITY

 On April 10, 1949, the Atlanta Crackers hosted the first game in the state of Georgia in which African-American and white players played in the same game when Jackie Robinson played in front of the largest crowd in Ponce de Leon’s history of 25,221 fans.
 The games were televised locally and featured both Jackie Robinson and Roy Campanella.
 It was the first integrated professional baseball game in Atlanta.
 Coincidentally, Hank Aaron broke Babe Ruths’ homerun record twenty-five years to the day after Atlanta’s first integrated professional baseball game, making April 8 an historic day in Atlanta baseball history.